Vamsicse/DailyCodingProblemSolutions/README.md

 #### Problem 212

-This problem was asked by Dropbox.
+This problem was asked by Apple,Dropbox.

-Spreadsheets often use this alphabetical encoding for its columns: "A", "B", "C", ..., "AA", "AB", ..., "ZZ", "AAA", "AAB", ....
+Spreadsheets use encoding.

-Given a column number, return its alphabetical column id.
-For example, given `1`, return "A".
+1. Given a column number, return its alphabetical column id.
+Example, given `1`, return "A".
 Given `27`, return "AA".
+2. Given a column id, return its number.

 [Solution](solution/ExcelSheetColumnNumber.java)